jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 ![](./diagrams/kc-fault2.drawio.png){ width="800" }

 ### Connector cluster configuration

+Connectors are defined using properties files, [configuration](https://kafka.apache.org/documentation.html#connectconfigs) and Java code, package as jars and dropped into plugins folder.

 The following configurations are important to review:

 * `group.id`: one per connect cluster.
 It is used by source connectors only.
 * `heartbeat.interval.ms`: The expected time between heartbeats to the group coordinator when using Kafka’s group management facilities.
+* `config.storage.topic`: Topic where connector configurations are stored
+* `offset.storage.topic`: Topic where source connector offsets are stored
+* `status.storage.topic`: Topic where connector and task status are stored
+* ` key.converster` and `value.converter`: converter classes (e.g. Avro, Json) used to convert between Kafka Connect format and the serialized form that is written to Kafka.
+* `exactly.once.source.support`: For source connectors to use transactions to write source records and their source offsets, and by proactively fencing out old task generations before bringing up new ones.

+## Playground

-## Installation
+### Installation

 The  Kafka connect framework fits well into a Kubernetes deployment model.
 Currently, there are different options for that deployment: the [Strimzi Kafka connect operator](https://strimzi.io/docs/latest/using.html#kafka-connect-str), directly install binary on VM, or use a managed service from Confluent or one of the cloud providers.

-### Local demonstration
+### Local demonstrations

+#### File Connectors

-This lab present the simplest way to demontrate Kafka Connect using File Source and File Sink on a local laptop.
-The approach is based on docker compose, 1 Kafka broker, 1 topic, and a container running the file connectors in [standalone mode](https://github.com/jbcodeforce/kafka-studies/tree/master/labs/kconnect/filetofile) or in distributed mode with [this sample](https://github.com/jbcodeforce/kafka-studies/tree/master/labs/kconnect/distributed-filetofile).
+The Kakfa Connect labs in [kafka-studies]((https://github.com/jbcodeforce/eda-quickstarts/tree/main/kafka-connect) present the simplest way to demontrate Kafka Connect using File Source and File Sink on a local computer.
+The approach is based on docker compose with 1 Kafka broker, 1 topic, and a container running the source and sink file connectors in [standalone mode](https://github.com/jbcodeforce/eda-quickstarts/tree/main/kafka-connect/filetofile).
+File lines are copied to target file after simple message transformation.

+The distributed mode with [this sample](https://github.com/jbcodeforce/eda-quickstarts/tree/main/kafka-connect/distributed-filetofile).

 ### Strimzi